Kong/kong-dist-kubernetes/ee-trial/README.md

-These deployment YAML files are adapted for use with Enterprise Edition trials, and enable Enterprise-only features (the Admin GUI, Developer Portal, and Vitals).
+These deployment YAML files are adapted for use with Kong Enterprise Edition (EE) trials.

-Because Enterprise Edition is not available on the public Docker registry, you must make your own images available to Kubernetes.
+Because Kong EE is not available on the public Docker registry, you must make your own Kong EE Docker images available to Kubernetes.
 To do so using the Google Cloud Platform Container Registry:

 ```bash
 $ docker load -i /tmp/kong-docker-enterprise-edition.tar.gz